owaruuu/Kana-Practice/README.md

 ## Acknowledgements
-Give credit here.
 - This project was inspired by [This Page](https://kana-quiz.tofugu.com)
 - This project was made after learning the basics at [The Odin Project](https://www.theodinproject.com/paths/foundations/courses/foundations).

 ## Contact
-Created by [@owaruuu](https://www.instagram.com/owaruuu/)) - feel free to contact me!
+Created by [@owaruuu](https://www.instagram.com/owaruuu/) - feel free to contact me!